Classification: Monoclonal Antibody

 In some cases, patients can have an allergic reaction to this medication.
 Signs of a reaction can include: shortness of breath or difficulty breathing, chest pain, rash, flushing or itching or a decrease in blood pressure.
 If you notice any changes in how you feel during the infusion, let your nurse know immediately.
 The infusion will be slowed or stopped if this occurs.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Even if your menstrual cycle stops or you believe you are not producing sperm, effective birth control is necessary during treatment and up to 5 months after stopping treatment.
-It is not known if nivolumab can pass into breast milk.
-You should not breastfeed while taking this medication.
+Even if your menstrual cycle stops or you believe you are not producing sperm, effective birth control is necessary during treatment and for 5 months after stopping treatment.
+You should not breastfeed while taking this medication or for five months after the end of treatment.